A Travel Price Comparison for Mexico Oaxaca de Juarez vs. Mexico City for Attractions, Food, Nightlife, and Old Town

 A weekend in Oaxaca de Juarez or Mexico City?

-Visitors enjoy the food and shopping when visiting the historic destination of Oaxaca de Juarez.
+Visitors enjoy the food and shopping when visiting the authentic destination of Oaxaca de Juarez.
 Exploring the old town is a popular activity.
 This city offers something for everyone.
 Plenty of people spend a weekend in the area when traveling.
 If you enjoy all that's offered here, then a weekend is just the right amount of time to spend here.

 People visit Mexico City because there is so much to do.
 The length of your ideal trip is an individual decision.
 But since there are so many activities, you'll likely want to spend more than a weekend exploring.